Analysing head-direction cells#

 Decoding#

-To decode the population activity, we will be using a Bayesian Decoder as implemented in Pynapple.
-Just a single line of code!
+To decode the population activity, we will be using a bayesian decoder as implemented in Pynapple.
+Again, just a single line of code:

 tuning_curves=tuning_curves,